patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 the error.
 The process of adjusting weights is repeated until the error falls below some desired threshold, at which point the algorthim is considered to have learned the function of interest and the procedure terminates.
-For this reason, back–propagation is also known as a steepest descent algorithm.
+For this reason, the back–propagation is also known as a steepest descent algorithm.

 ## **Derivation**

 To describe the algorithm, let D = {x, d} be the set of example data.
-As shown in Equation (3), y j is the output of neuron j in the output layer due to input or simulus x.
+As shown in Equation (3), *$y_j$* is the output of neuron *j* in the output layer due to input or simulus *x*.
 The error between desired value and neuron output is exppressed as;

 $$\begin{equation}